peterjc/thapbi-pict/docs/examples/endangered_species/index.rst

     metabarcoding method to identify endangered species in complex samples. https://doi.org/10.1093/gigascience/gix080

-This example pushes THAPBI PICT beyond its original design goals.
-It requires setting up multiple databases (all of which ought to be properly curated), and running the tool multiple times (where potentially different thresholds might be needed).
+This example requires creating a database of multiple markers (all of which ought to be properly curated).
 In order to provide cross-barcode reporting, the ``run.sh`` script ends by pooling all the per-marker intermediates by sample, and generating combined reports.

 .. toctree::
    :maxdepth: 1